dnandha/m365-rescue/README.md

 The project is based on [https://github.com/CamiAlfa/M365_DRV_STLINK](https://github.com/CamiAlfa/M365_DRV_STLINK).

+No firmware files are provided with this tool.
+You have posess the binary you want to flash.

 WARNING: Most of the stuff is untested, be prepared to brick your device and open an issue / PR here :).
 Thanks!

 ## Usage